kshetline/tubular_time/README.md

   day: 4,
   dayOfYear: 35,
   epochDay: 18662, // days since January, 1 1970
-  isJulian: false, // true if a Julian calendar date instead of a Gregorian date
+  isJulian: false, // true if a Julian calendar date instead of a Gregorian date (output-only value)

   yw: 2021, // short for yearByWeek
   w: 5, // short for week